 Most advanced photo library applications provide automatic facial recognition to help tag the people in a photo, and newer digital cameras will automatically tag (GPS) location and time into each captured photo, but on the whole, tagging is still mainly a manual effort.
 That means it can take a lot of time and effort, especially if you have lots of photos.
-The effort is totally worth it however.
+The effort is totally worth it, however.
 Once you have your photos tagged, you will wonder how you ever managed without it.
 With thousands of photos on your computer hard disk, it really is the only way to go!

 Tagging does have some disadvantages as well.
 With no hierarchy, the use of tags can become unwieldy.
 There is also a temptation to create so many tags and such specific tags, that suddenly managing hundreds of tags becomes as much of a chore as managing the photos they’re supposed to be helping you with!
 In the end, tags will be just one part of the solution to digital photo organization.
 Tagging together with folders, captions, and ratings, they can be a very powerful tool to increase your digital asset values.

 Tagging represents a significant shift in the way digital data will be sorted, saved, searched, and shared in the 21st Century.
-If you've been locked in to the old folder way of organizing digital photos, it's time to open your mind to the tagging concept.
-It doesn't mean the folder concept is going to go away, but we believe tagging is the way of the future and a valuable improvement to the hierarchical folder concept we've been using.
+If you’ve been locked into the old folder way of organizing digital photos, it’s time to open your mind to the tagging concept.
+It doesn’t mean the folder concept is going to go away, but we believe tagging is the way of the future and a valuable improvement to the hierarchical folder concept we’ve been using.

 Benefits of Photo or Image Tagging

 Storing key information with the photo: the most important information (who, when, where, what) is now embedded into the photo and goes with the photo.
 Most photo preview applications let you see the tagged information alongside the photo being viewed.
 What’s also nice is that when you share the photo with family and friends, they will also see the tagged information.
-When time passes by, these vital information will give you clues of what's happening at that time.
+When time passes by, this vital information will give you clues of what’s happening at that time.

 Better Search Experience: Once your photos are tagged, you can easily search by keywords in Windows Explorer or Spotlight for the photos you want, irrespective of where or how they are stored on your computer.